-Not all assets are permitted to be owned in a retirement account, but real estate is allowed to be.
-An IRA is a type of investment account that allows you to invest with certain tax advantages.
+Not all assets can be owned in a retirement account, but real estate is allowed.
+An IRA is an investment account enabling you to invest with certain tax advantages.
 The two most common ones are the Traditional and Roth IRA.

 With a Traditional IRA, you avoid taxes now but pay them later.

 With a Roth IRA, you pay taxes now but avoid them later.

 Individual IRAs give investors a lot more flexibility regarding what they are investing in.
 You are not solely limited to mutual funds or other funds like you are with most 401(k) plans.

 Some platforms, such as Harvest Returns, allow you to invest through an IRA to reap these benefits.
 However, you have to fund an IRA account using one of their partners and direct those funds to one of the agricultural investments on their platform.